mwhickson/tuipod/README.md

 - given the state of some of the documentation for the projects used, ChatGPT's implementation is, in hindsight, more impressive
 - I got what I wanted with the manual approach, and will be able to more easily update and refine what I have, which is not something I can say about the ChatGPT product

-Overall, much happier with the manual implementation of tuipod.
+Overall, I am much happier with the manual implementation of tuipod.

 ## License